Who should read this guidance?

-Before a best interest decision can be made on behalf of the client you should:
+Before a best interests decision can be made on behalf of the client you should:

-- not automatically assume what is in the client’s best interest based on their age, appearance, condition or behaviour
+- not automatically assume what is in the client’s best interests based on their age, appearance, condition or behaviour

 - consider whether the client will regain mental capacity in the future and whether the decision can be postponed until that time